About Sno-Isle TECH

 - Students are expected to be in class each day that their sending school is in session and transportation to Sno-Isle Tech is provided by the sending school district.

 - If you drive to Sno-Isle you should arrive at 7:55 AM for the AM Session and you may leave when your district’s bus leaves.
-For the PM Session, you should arrive no later than your district bus and you may leave at 1:40 PM.
+For the PM Session, you should arrive no later than your district bus and you are dismissed at 1:40 PM.
+Please note we have a very limited number of parking spaces and students must apply for a permit through the Main Office.

 - For more information about our Attendance Policy please download the Student Handbook.

 - Students attending Sno-Isle Tech are a dedicated group of individuals interested in being here.
-In the event a student does not follow published classroom behavior expectations, progressive discipline will be implemented.
+In the event a student does not follow published classroom behavior expectations, progressive discipline will be implemented, including removal from Sno-Isle and loss of credit.

 - For more information about our Code of Conduct please download the Student Handbook.